raaidarshad/personal-website/pages/posts/ptblog6.md

 **What will you do today?** Mostly work on the other project, work a wee bit more on what the article cluster view and such should look like.

 **What, if anything, is blocking your progress?** Still fear?

+### Thursday

+**What did you do yesterday?** Mostly worked on the other project, got an idea of how the cluster view should look.

+**What will you do today?** Mostly work on the other project.

+**What, if anything, is blocking your progress?** :shrug:

+### Friday

+**What did you do yesterday?** Mostly worked on the other project.

+**What will you do today?** Mostly work on the other project.

+**What, if anything, is blocking your progress?** I guess I am semi-blocked by coming up with a new name for Pop the Bubble as well as hearing back from folks who might be able to help me on the nonprofit front.

 Cheers,